-Test Results
+Sampling Results

-Our water is monitored for many different kinds of substances on a very strict sampling schedule.
-The information in the data tables shows only those substances that were detected between January 1 and December 31, 2017.
-Remember that detecting a substance does not necessarily mean the water is unsafe to drink; our goal is to keep all detects below their respective maximum allowed levels.
-The state recommends monitoring for certain substances less often than once per year because the concentrations of these substances do not change frequently.
+During the past year we have taken hundreds of water samples in order to determine the presence of any radioactive, biological, inorganic, volatile organic or synthetic organic or synthetic organic the contaminants.
+The table below shows only those contaminants that were detected in the water.
+The state requires us to monitor for certain substances less than once per year because the concentrations of these substances do not change frequently.
 In these cases, the most recent sample data are included, along with the year in which the sample was taken.

-We participated in the 3rd stage of the U.S. EPA's Unregulated Contaminant Monitoring Rule (UCMR3) program by performing additional tests on our drinking water.
+We participated in the 3rd stage of the EPA's Unregulated Contaminant Monitoring Regulation (UCMR3) program by performing additional tests on our drinking water.
 UCMR3 benefits the environment and public health by providing the EPA with data on the occurrence of contaminants suspected to be in drinking water, in order to determine if the EPA needs to introduce new regulatory standards to improve drinking water quality.
-Contact us for more information on this program.